Maui Elopement Photographer & Officiant Hitched in Maui

 • LAHAINA/KA'ANAPALI (West Maui)

-The cost to obtain a marriage or civil union license is $65.00 ($65 application fee + $5 portal fee).
+The cost to obtain a marriage or civil union license is $65.00 ($65 application fee + $5 portal fee paid to State of Hawaii).
 All fees are non-refundable.

-• There are no state residence or U.S. citizenship requirements.
+• There are no Hawaii state residence or U.S. citizenship requirements.

 • Blood tests are not required.